temporalio/samples-go/README.md

 - [**Encryption**](https://github.com/temporalio/samples-go/tree/master/encryption): How to use encryption for Workflow/Activity data with the DataConverter API.
 Also includes an example of stacking encoders (in this case encryption and compression).
 [Docs](https://docs.temporal.io/docs/go/workflows/#custom-serialization-and-workflow-security).

+- [**Remote Codec**](https://github.com/temporalio/samples-go/tree/master/remote-codec-server): Demonstrates using a remote codec server to decode compressed payloads for display in tctl and Temporal Web.
+This setup can be used for any kind of codec, for example encryption.

 - [**Query Example**](https://github.com/temporalio/samples-go/tree/master/query): Demonstrates how to Query the state of a single Workflow Execution using the `QueryWorkflow` and `SetQueryHandler` APIs.
 Additional documentation: [How to Query a Workflow Execution in Go](https://docs.temporal.io/docs/go/queries).

 - **Selectors**: Do not use the native Go `select` statement.
 Instead use [Go SDK Selectors](https://docs.temporal.io/docs/go/selectors) (`selector.Select(ctx)`) to maintain a [deterministic](https://docs.temporal.io/docs/go/workflows/#how-to-write-workflow-code) Workflow.
 Can be seen in the [Pick First](https://github.com/temporalio/samples-go/tree/master/pickfirst), [Mutex](https://github.com/temporalio/samples-go/tree/master/mutex), [DSL](https://github.com/temporalio/samples-go/tree/master/dsl), and [Timer](https://github.com/temporalio/samples-go/tree/master/timer) examples.